-- Make curry with fenugreek leaves or methi.
-Make sure that you do not add too much spice and also add some jaggery to tone down the bitterness.
+- You can make curry with fenugreek leaves or methi.
+However, don’t make the food spicy.
+You can add some jaggery to tone down the bitterness.

 - Use the leaves along with spinach or lettuce to make a serving of salad every day.
 This will keep your stomach light and refreshed.

-- Soak a handful of fenugreek seeds in water overnight, swallow the seeds and drink the water for a hydrating and nutritionally rich start to the day.
+- Soak a handful of fenugreek seeds in some water overnight, swallow the seeds, and drink the water for a hydrating and nutritionally rich start to the day.

-- Soak the seeds overnight, use the water as a base for a soup and powder the soaked seeds into the broth, add veggies, meat and seasoning and let it simmer.
+- Soak the seeds in water overnight and use the water as a base for a soup the next day.
+Powder the soaked seeds and the powder to the broth, add veggies, meat, and seasoning and let it simmer.
 This can be a light dinner with an extremely high nutritional value.

-- Grate some ginger and garlic, mix it with a couple of teaspoons of water, put it on a simmer and mix till it comes to a paste-like consistency, add fenugreek, chives, rosemary and thyme to create a unique barbeque marinade for meat or fish
+- Grate some ginger and garlic, mix it with a couple of teaspoons of water, put it on a simmer and mix till it reaches a paste-like consistency, add fenugreek seeds, chives, rosemary and thyme to create a unique barbeque marinade for meat or fish.